not-shoyo/CarbonEyes-Chrome-Extension/README.md

 The Extended Website also shows which domain is Green, Semi Green and Not Green depending on the **average** of total carbon emission from a domain by the number of sessions ( in this case tabs ) contributing to the specific domain.

+___

+From the inception of the idea to the implementation of the extension, we have kept in mind the unseen effects of data transfer through our browsers and have designed & developed **CarbonEyes** to minimize its own emissions.
+We believe the extension can play a crucial role in helping other developers make websites cleaner and help internet users be more wary of their own impact on the planet.